azurecitadel/azurecitadel.github.io/automation/packeransible/lab6.md

 ## Finishing Up

 There are many benefits in combining Ansible playbooks and roles with Packer and the Shared Image Gallery.
-If you need to share the images across tenants then refer to the link above.
+If you need to share the images across tenants then refer to the links above.

-In the next lab we will go further with some of the options.
-The lab will use the new ubuntu_standard baseline image as a source, and then use a combination of Ansible, Ansible Local, cloud-init and a CustomScript extension to create an image for a configuration management server and then deploy it with Managed Identity.
-For managed service providers this may prove useful if you plan to deploy a configuration management server into each customer tenancy.

-One of the benefits of the next lab is that it will showcase some of the different configuration points that you have to control both your image creation and deployment.
+You have reached the end of the labs.
+Don't forget to clean up any resources in your subscription that you no longer need.

+We have scratched the surface on what is possible with Azure images, Packer and Ansible, but at least now you know what tooling is available and how to drive it.
+Getting good quality build pipelines for container images and putting those artifacts into a registry is a given.
+With Packer and Ansibled there is no reason not to do exactly the same for your VM deployments.
+As always, if you can decide if the time savings from automation justify the time to configure.

+As a plus, Ansible is massively powerful as a VM management tool.
+Look out for labs on Azure Arc for Servers as we look to extend that power beyone Azure and into other clouds and on prem locations.

-[◄ Lab 5: Custom Roles](../lab4){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse} [Lab 7: Config Management Example ►](../lab7){: .btn .btn--primary}
+[◄ Lab 5: Custom Roles](../lab4){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse}